 - 1 Half Cycle

-- 1 Full Cycle (in order to verify the EO residuals are acceptable)
+- 1 Full cycle (to verify the EO residuals are acceptable)

-The purpose of #1 is to verify that resistance of internal BIs used in the half cycle are more resistant than the product bioburden.
-The purpoase of #2 is to verify that bioburden levels have not changed and the type of organisms has not changed.
-In practice, most companies monitor bioburden on a quarterly basis and therefore this step should be routine.
-Step 3, EO residual measurement, should be performed in order to verify that there have not been minor changes to the product or process that would increase the concentration of EO, Ethylene Chlorohydrin (ECH) or Ethylene Glycol (EG) beyond the Tolerable Contact Limit (TCL).
+The purpose of #1 is to verify that the resistance of internal BIs used in the half-cycle is more resistant than the product bioburden.
+The purpose of #2 is to verify that bioburden levels have not changed, and the type of organisms has not changed.
+In practice, most companies monitor bioburden quarterly, and therefore this step should be routine.
+Step 3, EO residual measurement, should be performed to verify that there have not been minor changes to the product or process that would increase the concentration of EO, Ethylene Chlorohydrin (ECH), or Ethylene Glycol (EG) beyond the Tolerable Contact Limit (TCL).
 The purpose of this third test is to prevent localized irritation caused by residual chemicals from the ethylene oxide sterilization process.

 Step 4 of the re-validation is intended to verify that a full injection of EO is more than required to kill the bioburden present for the number of injections required for a half-cycle.

 The final step is to perform a full cycle.
-Product from the full cycle is typically used for the EO residual testing.
+The product from the full cycle is typically used for EO residual testing.
 Any product from the full cycle that is not used for testing can be sold after sterility testing is complete.

 Partial Loads & Rework